 Our Current Trustees

 I am a registered nurse with varied experience of in-patient and community based health care in both the public and charitable sectors.
 Whilst working for the charity Marie Curie Cancer Care (MCCC), as a manager and researcher, I was privileged to be able to see the positive impact that horticultural therapy, or simply having contact with a garden, can have on the quality of life of patients and their caregivers.
 My work with MCCC provided me with a range of experiences including human resources: understanding of employment law; charity governance: working with volunteers and some fundraising.
-More recently, I have focused on research in health care to gain my PhD in ethics, and now facilitate research in an NHS Trust as well as teaching research in a University.
-In the hospital I am currently involved in two research projects that are aiming to reduce hospital acquired infection.
-I would like to be able to use my skills to make a more pro-active contribution to the organic gardening community.
+My career latterly led me to specialise in research projects and teaching research at university.
+I have now retired and would like to be able to use my skills to make a more pro-active contribution to the organic gardening community projects, and spend more time in my organic garden..

 Steve Howell – Treasurer